HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

    """ > ./shs-mlnx.rpmlist
    ```

-   NOTE: If a specific version is required, simply specify the versions you want when adding the packages to the rpmlist.
+   **Note:** If a specific version is required, simply specify the versions you want when adding the packages to the rpmlist.
 For example, to install a specific libfabric, add the following to the rpmlist:

    ```screen
    echo -e """\